nickmorales/imagebreed_dockerfile/README.md

 ### Breedbase Configuration

-- Git clone this repository onto a host machine with Docker and Docker-compose installed.
+- TO BEGIN you don't need to change anything, but in actual production setting you will want to write an `sgn_local.conf` file specific to your service.
+A [template](./sgn_local_docker.conf) is provided in the breedbase_dockerfile repo.
+Your personal `sgn_local.conf` can be mounted in the `docker-compose.yml`, where a commented-out example is given.

 - IMPORTANT: to maintain persistent data directories mounted, use the bind mounts via the `docker-compose.yml` and ensure the directories exist on your machine with the proper permissions.
 Most critically, create the `${HOME}/archive`, `${HOME}/images`, `${HOME}/pgdata` directories on your host machine!
 The `prepare_host.sh` script can give guidance to permissions.

-- To begin you don't need to change anything, but in actual production setting you will want to write an `sgn_local.conf` file specific to your service.
-A [template](./sgn_local_docker.conf) is provided in the breedbase_dockerfile repo.
+Example commented-out bind mounts are given in the `docker-compose.yml`.

 ## Start the Service

-- Change directories to where the `docker-compose.yml` file is located, then:
+- To start the service, simply change directories to where the provided `docker-compose.yml` file is located, then:

     ```bash
     docker-compose up -d breedbase